MasterFloppa/Demon-Dungeon/README.md

 # Rules
 + The goal of the game is to control the Demon skull and help him find the hidden portal.
 + You will begin the game at a designated starting point within the maze.
 + To navigate the maze, you can use the WASD keys.
-Use these controls to move your character up, left, down, and right.
+Use these controls to move your character forward, and backward, and rotate around the verticle axis.
 + To move faster/sprint hold the Shift button.

 # Project Structure